alahmedabdullah/uppaalconnector/README.md

 ==================================
 UPPAAL allows formal model checking of a system modeled as networks of timed automata.

 Verifying a complex uppaal model may become compute-intensive - thus make it a suitable candidate for parallel execution utilising compute resources over the cloud using Chiminey.
-"Uppaal Smart Connector for Chiminey" allows parameter sweep i.e. internal sweep and external sweep over uppaal  models which facilitates scheduling computes over the cloud for parallel execution.
+"Uppaal Smart Connector for Chiminey" allows parameter sweep over uppaal models which facilitates scheduling computes over the cloud for parallel execution.

-Once "Uppaal Smart Connector" is activated in Chiminey, Chiminey portal then allows to configure and submit a UPPAAL job for execution.
+After the "Uppaal Smart Connector" is activated in Chiminey, the Chiminey portal for Uppaal Samrt Connector allows to configure and submit a UPPAAL job for execution.

 UPPAAL Smart Connector Core Function
 -----------------------------------